Skip to content

 Match in currents/mcp: "Returns project details including name, status, and run history"

-What YARA Flagged
+What Pattern Matching Flagged

 "Tool Poisoning — PII exfiltration pattern detected in currents-get-project"